Finding the Right Tone

 Tone articulates the face you turn to the world.
 It’s the expression of who you are as an organisation and how you talk to your customers – existing and potential.
 It’s the thread that drives communication throughout your organisation.

-Time was most companies were two-faced.
+There was a time when was most companies were two-faced.
 Not in a duplicitous sense… simply they had one way of speaking to the wider world and another of speaking to their staff.
 Often logic was stood on its head and the staff received the stiff formalities while customers were made to feel one of the family.

 Best Keep Practicing

-Establishing tone still requires a process of distinguishing from the internal; even it is only to produce a best practice to aim for.
+Establishing tone still requires a process of distinguishing from the internal; even if it is only to produce a best practice to aim for.
 Even if your existing tone stumbled into being it offers something to build on, or to offer up as a contrast pointing you in the right direction.
 An ideal view would see the same tone fully taken to heart and flowing through all the veins of an organisation – both explicit and internal.

 A seamless approach is more convincing.
 It is a less troublesome option in the long-term.
 Switching between the applications of two distinctive tones – with the different emphases, content and context involved – is potentially fraught with problems.
 Ignore anyone who claims it is easy.